 TODAY’S ORGAN MUSIC

 GARDENING PARTY Sunday 21st September.
-Please bring a packed much and do whatever you can to help.
+Please bring a packed lunch and do whatever you can to help.
 Refreshments will be served.

 READERS Please collect your readings from the sacristy.